Complete Guide: Installing Manjaro with Secure Boot Enabled

 Root password

-This is important – if you don’t set it you will not be able to login as root – so the other option is to create a user with admin before rebooting.
+This is important – if you don’t set it, you will not be able to log in as root – so the other option is to create a user with admin before rebooting.
 Pick a good password and do not reuse your luks key

 passwd